What is Prosecco? All Your Questions Answered

-Last Updated on September 20, 2023 by jofitzsimons
+Last Updated on November 3, 2023 by Jo Fitzsimons

 What is Prosecco?

-• they use different methods for getting the bubbles into the sparkling wine.
-Champagne adds the yeast into the bottles (known and the Traditional Method), Prosecco adds it into the tanks and bottles it afterwards.
+• Production method: Champagne and Prosecco use different methods for creating the bubbles in their sparkling wines.
+Champagne adds yeast into the bottles, known as the Traditional Method or Method Champenoise.
+Prosecco adds it into pressurised tanks and bottles it afterwards, known as the Tank Method or Charmat Method.

 Is Prosecco as good as Champagne?